Discrete Choice Models in PyMC-Marketing

 Agenda

-• The Choice Setting and Bayesian Background
+• Bayesian Background: The Choice Setting

-• Mulitnomial Logit and the IIA Problem
+• The Tempting Path: Mulitnomial Logit and the IIA Problem

-• Nested Logit and Market Structure
+• The Branching Path: Nested Logit and Market Structure

-• Choose your own Adventure
+• Your Path: Choose your own Adventure

 The Choice Setting and Bayesian Background